 There were a lot of things that I wanted to be when I was 15.
 I wanted to be an economist, an entrepreneur, a politician, a management consultant, and a diplomat.
 However, out of all the things that I wanted to be I was most fascinated by leadership.
 It was something that I wanted to excel at.

 Soon after my A-Levels in 1999, I enrolled at the University of St. Andrews in Scotland for my undergraduate studies.
 I studied Economics there but spent more time running campaigns and being involved in student politics.

 My singular mission for four years at university was to become the first non-white President of St. Andrews Union.
 It was a sabbatical position for a year and no other non-white student had held that position before.

-When I look back at the experience now, I feel that losing the election was one of the best things that had happened to me.
-It taught me two valuable lessons of leadership.
+When I look back at the experience now, I feel that losing the election was one of the best things that happened to me.
+It taught me two valuable lessons about leadership.
 The first one was humility and the second one was restraint.

 For the next several months I worked with Dr. Rahman and Mohammad Hossain, a former managing director of Sonali Bank, on a World Bank-funded project on banking services for export diversification.